rachellevanger/rachellevanger.com/_posts/2018-2-1-math-persistence-theory.markdown

 categories: math
 ---

-Since joining the <a href="https://www.ese.upenn.edu/">Department of Electrical and Systems Engineering</a> at <a href="http://www.upenn.edu/">University of Pennsylvania</a>, I have turned my focus toward theoretical work in persistent homology.
+Since joining the <a href="https://www.ese.upenn.edu/">Department of Electrical and Systems Engineering</a> at <a href="http://www.upenn.edu/">UPenn</a>, I have turned my focus toward theoretical work in persistent homology.

 <div class="math-row">